datalad-handbook/book/docs/basics/101-140-filesystem.rst

     rm: cannot remove '<directory>/.git/annex/objects/FP/wv/MD5E-s543180--6209797211280fc0a95196b0f781311e.jpg/MD5E-s543180--6209797211280fc0a95196b0f781311e.jpg': Permission denied
     [...]

-This error indicates that there is write protected content within ``.git`` that cannot not be deleted.
+This error indicates that there is write-protected content within ``.git`` that cannot not be deleted.
 What is this write-protected content?
 It's the file content stored in the object tree of Git-annex.
-If you want, you can re-read section on :ref:`symlink` to find out how Git-annex revokes write permission for the user to protect the file content given to it.
+If you want, you can re-read the section on :ref:`symlink` to find out how Git-annex revokes write permission for the user to protect the file content given to it.
 To remove a dataset with annexed content one has to regain write permissions to everything in the dataset.
 This is done